maleeshagimshan98/vue-custom-text-input/README.md

 2. Defining Input States: Use the setState method to define input states within the controller.
 Each state should have a unique name and a CustomInputState instance for handling validation rules, errors, and input tracking.

-3. Setting Input Values: Use the setData method to set values for corresponding input elements within the group.
-Associate each value with the respective input state's name.

-4. Validating the Group: Call the validateGroup method to validate the entire input group.
+3. Validating the Group: Call the validateGroup method to validate the entire input group.
 The controller checks each input state based on defined rules and returns true if the group is valid, false otherwise.

-5. Handling Input States: Retrieve individual input states using the getState method, providing the name of the input state.
+4. Handling Input States: Retrieve individual input states using the getState method, providing the name of the input state.
 Access properties like input value, error message, and validation status.

-6. Error Handling: The controller automatically updates error messages for any input that fails validation.
-Retrieve error messages and handle errors by accessing the input states.

 ### Constructor